 I should add that the dragon was strapped onto me so I didn't have to use any hands to hold him, rather the cradling pose was for show.
 And as an extra extra precaution, I wore pasties.

-As for the rest of the costume - I made a waist cincher after I found a silver dyed leather hide that still had the fur patches on it.
-I thought it was so interesting, luxurious yet raw looking that I had to spurge the $80 on the hide.
+As for the rest of the costume, I made a waist cincher after I found a silver-dyed leather hide that still had the fur patches on it.
+I thought it was so interesting, luxurious yet raw looking that I had to splurge the $80 on the hide.

 The wig was two wigs sewn together and it has a lace front for a more natural look.
 I braided a lattice work into it and sewed more beads and bells into it, so I jingle when I walk!